-Figure 5: Partnership structure & design enabling and inhibiting factors partnership as an enabler, while three publications (including n=1 about CLARHRCs) described lack of co-design (single partner design and/or pre-determined design) as an inhibiting factor.
-Although not included in our coding scheme for data extraction, we noted during the synthesis of results that at least two publications reflected on partner heterogeneity and identified this as a partnership enabler.[31,35]
+Figure 4: Partnership structure & design enabling and inhibiting factors

+Relating to partnership roles, five publications (including n=2 CLAHRCs) described co-design of the partnership as an enabler, while three publications (including n=1 about CLARHRCs) described lack of co-design (single partner design and/or pre-determined design) as an inhibiting factor.
+Although not included in our coding scheme for data extraction, we noted during the synthesis of results that at least two publications reflected on partner heterogeneity and identified this as a partnership enabler.